 The perfect is the enemy of the good, as has been often noted.
 Perfection is not the goal of veganism.
 Vegans seek to abolish the enslavement and exploitation of nonhuman animals.
 Human exploitation of animals is the most widespread, gratuitous and needless form of animal suffering and death on the planet, and we can end it simply by making a few adjustments to our diet and lifestyle.
 Vegans simply stop buying meat, dairy and eggs, foods containing animal-derived ingredients, and animal-based fabrics and accessories.
 Everything else — all the secondary by-products and ingredients that can be found in such things as adhesives and cosmetics — exists only because of the slaughterhouse industry, which exists only because of consumer demand for meat, dairy and eggs.

 The notion that it’s impossible to be 100% vegan, so why try? implies that if we cannot raise food without harming anyone, then we might as well raise and kill whatever we want.
 So if perfection is not obtainable, then let’s throw out ethics (including intention) all together.
 This just becomes a reductive, “all or nothing” justification for doing whatever we want, and it negates what we say we already believe, that less suffering is better even if we can’t eliminate it completely.
 By going vegan, you will not become perfect or even cruelty-free.
 But you’ll have reduced an enormous amount of suffering to innocent beings who have done nothing to you, just by making some simple dietary and lifestyle changes.
-Please also read the article, You Can’t Be 100% Vegan.
+To go more in depth on this topic, check out Charles Horn’s article, You Can’t Be 100% Vegan.